-The directors have pleasure in presenting the half yearly report together with the financial statements of the company for the period ended 31 December 2014.
+The directors have pleasure in presenting the half yearly report together with the financial statements of the company for the period ended 31 December 2015.

-The first half of the financial year is traditionally the weaker half in the tourism industry and for Taieri Gorge Railway Ltd. Our trading result for the six months to 31 December 2014 reflects an improving market in all three train divisions.
-The market is showing recovery after several years of weakness following the Christchurch earthquakes and the consequent lack of hotel rooms in Christchurch.
+The first half of the financial year is traditionally the weaker half in the tourism industry and for Taieri Gorge Railway Ltd. Our trading result for the six months to 31 December 2015 reflects an improving market in two of our three train divisions.
+The general tourist market is showing recovery after several years of weakness following the Christchurch earthquakes and the consequent lack of hotel rooms in Christchurch.
+The falling New Zealand dollar and the recovery of regional tourism in New Zealand is assisting the situation.

-The falling New Zealand dollar at present and recovery of regional tourism in New Zealand is assisting the situation.
-The cruise ship market has not experienced the level of cancellations of the previous half year and this has assisted the half year results.
-As a result, the first half of the year has shown strong improvement over the previous half year.
+The cruise ship market has not experienced the level of cancellations of the previous half year but it has suffered through high pricing by the cruise companies.
+Company expenses are up on expectations related to increased business in the daily train divisions, training and recertification requirements and our increased track maintenance programme.
+As a result, the first half of the year has experienced a bottom line decline over the previous half year.